guilleatm/function-player-docs/docs/api.md

 ---

-For more detailed examples and advanced usage patterns, see our [GitHub repository](https://github.com/guilleatm/function-player-docs) or check out the [Use Cases]({% link docs/use-cases.md %}) section.
+For more detailed examples and advanced usage patterns, see our [GitHub repository](https://github.com/guilleatm/function-player-docs).